 There would be no animal life without sugar!
 Sugar is thus the basis of life: it is literally sunshine energy stored chemically.

 “Sugar” refers to a chemical group of energetic nutrients in natural foods – especially in plants.
 Plants produce glucose and fructose as energy carriers and energy-storing unit: green plant cells (leaves) collect electromagnetic energy directly from sunlight and – thanks to a complex transformation called photosynthesis – converts it into energy that living cells can use.
 The glucose and fructose are then stored as starches or transported to the fruits to attract and reward fruit-dispersing animals with sweetness.
 Thus, sugars provide the energy for all our metabolic processes!

 6. Isolated fructose is not like fructose from fruits

-Fructose gets a bad reputation because the isolated fructose in high-fructose-corn-syrup has shown to be unhealthy.
+Fructose gets a bad reputation because the isolated fructose in high-fructose-corn syrup has been shown to be unhealthy.
 But this is not only the case for fructose: generally, too much of any isolated chemistry is damaging!
 Even isolated H2O (water) molecules can be damaging in excess!

-However, fructose within fruits is beneficial for cellular health, which is why there are no studies that show fruits are not beneficial for health!
-To the contrary, academia is rediscovering the ancient knowledge of the rejuvenating and health-promoting effect of fruits.
+However, fructose within fruits is beneficial for cellular health, which is why there are hardly any studies that show fruits are not beneficial for health!
+Quiet to the contrary, academic research is rediscovering the ancient knowledge of the rejuvenating and health-promoting effect of fruits.